masternotions/masternotions.github.io/cases/HaleEText.md

 60. Moreover, the constitutional rights defendants violated are well-established and long-standing.
 As a result, defendants' conduct contravened clearly established constitutional rights which reasonable persons would have known.
 Thus, the acts of these defendants were intentional, wanton, malicious, reckless and oppressive, thus entitling plaintiff to punitive damages.

-WHEREFORE, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count I and award plaintiff an amount equal to all of the damages he has suffered as a result of these defendants' actions, attorneys' fees and costs, and, because these defendants acted maliciously, wilfully, wantonly and/or with reckless disregard for plaintiff's rights, award punitive damages and other relief as may be appropriate.
+**WHEREFORE**, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count I and award plaintiff an amount equal to all of the damages he has suffered as a result of these defendants' actions, attorneys' fees and costs, and, because these defendants acted maliciously, wilfully, wantonly and/or with reckless disregard for plaintiff's rights, award punitive damages and other relief as may be appropriate.

 ### COUNT II
+{: .text-center}

-#### Claim Pursuant to 42 U.S.C. * 1983 For Violations
-of Plaintiff's First Amendment Right of Freedom of Association
+#### Claim Pursuant to 42 U.S.C. * 1983 For Violations <br> of Plaintiff's First Amendment Right of Freedom of Association

+{:start="61"}
 61. Plaintiff repeats and realleges paragraphs 1 through 53, and 55 through 60, as if fully set forth herein.

 62. Defendants Committee on Character and Fitness for the State of Illinois, Board of Admissions to the Bar, Committee on Character and Fitness for the State of Illinois, Third Judicial District, Gordon L. Lustfeldt, Thomas Dunn, Clark Erickson, Charles Marshall, and L. Lee Perrington acted with recklessness and deliberate indifference to the First Amendment rights of plaintiff.
 As a direct and proximate result of these acts and omissions, plaintiff's First Amendment right to freedom of association, as incorporated by the Fourteenth Amendment, was violated by denying him the right to practice law in the State of Illinois, based upon his belief in discriminating in his private associations on the basis of race and religion, and based on the exercise of his associational freedoms in accordance with those beliefs.
 Specifically, defendants' rejection of Hale's application to practice law in Illinois was motivated by their disagreement with his associational choices and their desire to punish him for exercising his associational freedoms in a discriminatory manner.